Designing the website to promote Quilly's social app and provide necessary resources for young women

 Legacy Site Testing

-Because there was a live site, I tested Quilly’s existing ReadyMag site with 15 users to identify friction points.
+Because there was a live site, I tested Quilly’s existing website with 15 users to identify friction points.

 Top frustrations: